40net-cloud/fortinet-aws-solutions/FortiGate/Active-Passive-Multi-Zone/README.md

 The templates will deploy a solution containing the following components.
   - 2 FortiGate firewall's in an active/passive deployment
   - (with newVPC behaviour) 1 VPC with 4 protected subnets (1 private, 1 Public in 2 zones) and 4 subnets required for the FortiGate deployment (ha and management in 2 zones).
 If using an existing VPC, it must already have 8 subnets
   - 3 public IPs.
 The first public IP is for cluster access to/through the active FortiGate.
-The other two PIPs are for Management access which are also used for API calls.
+The other two PIPs are for Management access (Management access is used to make API calls to modify the infrastructure).

 ![active/passive design](images/fgt-ha.png)